September 28, 2025 | Bryan Berk

 Alcohol.
 Weed.
 Drugs.

-These are so normalized people forget they're productivity killers.
+These are so normalized that people forget they're productivity killers.

 If you want to outperform, you can't afford these anchors.